 Furthermore, in order to check whether we can find more new interactions by applying ensemble methods to WkNNIR, we collected validated new DTIs discovered by the three proposed ensemble methods using WkNNIR as the base model.
 Table \ref{ta:new_dti_en} lists the validated new DTIs only found by ensemble methods.
-ERS finds 6 new DTIs on the NR, IC and E datasets.
-EGS discovers 3 new DTIs that are also found by the other two ensemble methods.
-ELS is the most powerful method that finds 13 new DTIs in all datasets, especially in IC, where eight DTIs are newly discovered.
+ELS, EGS and ERS find 14, 9 and 12 new DTIs on the four datasets, respectively.
 This demonstrates that ensemble methods are indeed very promising in discovering new (not yet reported) DTIs.